cansud98/chess/README.md

 Here is the Ruy Lopez opening...
 ![ruylopez](https://github.com/cansud98/chess/assets/81981060/4bf945f8-6ae1-49b8-a770-9ab35123bc37)

-"The Ruy Lopez—also known as the Spanish game—is named after Rodrigo (Ruy) Lopez de Segura, a Spanish bishop who analyzed this opening in his 1561 work, "Book of the Liberal Invention and Art of the Game of Chess.
+"The Ruy Lopez—also known as the Spanish game—is named after Rodrigo (Ruy) Lopez de Segura, a Spanish bishop who analyzed this opening in his 1561 work, "Book of the Liberal Invention and Art of the Game of Chess".
 Nearly half a millennium later, the Ruy remains one of the most popular chess openings.
 Chess experts have come up with numerous variations, and a wide variety of strategic plans are available to both white and black.

 The starting position of the Ruy Lopez is reached after the following moves: 1. e4, e5; 2.
 Nf3, Nc6; and 3.
 Bb5.